 You will notice right away how easy it is to work the first row and after a few rows, you will appreciate another benefit of casting on with two needles – the cast on edge is more relaxed than the edge formed when we cast on stitches with one needle.

-If you want to learn all ins and outs of the Russian knitting style,
+If you want to learn all ins and outs of the Eastern (Russian) knitting style,